The best domes in Puget Sound

 100%

-1 site · Lodging4 acres · Duvall, WA
+1 site · Lodging · Duvall, WA

 We are located just outside Duvall, WA.
-Our Dome features one Queen size bed and one couch that converts to a bed (smaller than a queen).
+Our Dome features one Queen size bed and one couch that converts to a bed (slightly smaller than a queen).
 Premium linens, extra blankets, comfortable seating to relax and enjoy the quiet on the farm.
-There is a sheltered kitchen with hot and cold running water, cook burner, refrigerator and seating with a chiminea.
-There is also a nearby firepit with comfortable chairs to relax in the evening.
+There is a sheltered kitchen with hot and cold running water, cook burner, refrigerator and seating with a portable firepit.
+There is also a nearby fire ring with comfortable chairs to relax in the evening.
 We have a beautiful Bathhouse with composting toilet on one side and clawfoot tub for showers or soaking on the other.
 Being eco-friendly there are a few quirks to be aware of - the toilet facility doesn't allow for toilet paper.
 We provide clean cloths to use in conjunction with the bidet seat (a bath for your posterior) and a pail for the used cloths.
 The methane that is generated is filtered and trapped for the cook burner in the kitchen.
 The closest trailhead is 3 miles away and leads to Cherry Creek Falls.
 There are many other trails and parks in the area to explore.
 Duvall also boasts a winery, distillery and brewery and a large variety of dining options.

 Toilets